-Just then, the door opened and an old man walked in.
+The front door opened, and an old man walked in.
 Paulie turned and saw him looking around while holding himself up with his cane.
 “I’m sorry, but we’re closed,” he said.
 “Can I call you a cab or something?”

 “No,” the old man said smiling.
 “Won’t be necessary.
 This is a fine place you got here.”

-Paulie considered making an excuse to walk away so he can call a police man.
-The old man was definitely confused about where he was and what the time was.
-Since he had time before the police would show up (they wouldn’t come running unless someone was shot and bleeding to death) he decided to make the old man an offer.
-“There’s not much I can make you, but if you’d like a sandwich I can whip one up for you.
+Paulie considered making an excuse to walk away so he can call the police.
+The old man seemed confused about where he was and what he was doing there.
+Since he had time before the police would show up (they wouldn’t come running unless someone was shot and bleeding to death), he decided to make the old man an offer.
+“There’s not much I can make you, but if you’d like a sandwich, I can whip one up for you.
 On me.”

 “That’s very kind of you,” the old man said.
 “But I really must be going.
 I just wanted to have a look around is all.”

 “Is anyone outside?”
-Paulie asked a little too harshly.
+Paulie asked.
 “I mean to drive you home.
-If not I can make sure you get there.
+If not, I can make sure you get there.
 Numb-nuts in the back can lock up.”

 The old man laughed.
 “My daughter is waiting in the car outside,” he said.
 “Thank you.”
-The old man left as slowly as he entered.
+The old man walked toward the door.
 He took one more look at Paulie and his Pizzeria before he left.

 “What was that about?”
-Tony said coming out of the back now ready to go.
+Tony asked, coming out of the back, now ready to close up.